 If you think of Moscow as a drab communist capital, think again.
-These days it shows off its new riches with world-class restaurants, an exuberant nightlife where the vodka flows and fancy cars everywhere you look.
-And it has culture and history galore, with plenty of reminders of the long reign of the czars, the Revolution of 1917 and the world-renowned Bolshoi Ballet.
-If you have a literary bent, check out attractions focusing on such Russian giants as Boris Pasternak, Fyodor Dostoyevsky, and Leo Tolstoy.
+These days it shows off its new riches with world-class restaurants, an exuberant nightlife where the vodka flows continually, and fancy cars everywhere you look.
+The city also has culture and history galore, with plenty of reminders of the long reign of the czars, the Revolution of 1917, and the world-renowned Bolshoi Ballet; if you have a literary bent, check out attractions focusing on such Russian giants as Boris Pasternak, Fyodor Dostoyevsky, and Leo Tolstoy.

-Temperatures range from average highs of 42 to 59 degrees Fahrenheit in April, rising as the month progresses.
-Nighttime lows average 28 to 40 degrees.
-You won't be uncomfortably cold, but it won't feel like spring.
-It's cloudy about half the time, which increases the chilly factor.
-Precipitation can come as snow, rain mixed with snow or just rain.
-The snow chances fall to virtually none by the end of the month.
+Much of the city experiences cloudy weather about half of the month, which increases the chill factor.
+Precipitation can come as snow, rain mixed with snow, or just rain, but the chance of snow falls to virtually none by the end of the month.
 The good news is it is not a terribly wet month despite the many cloudy days.

 What to Pack

-Easter often falls in April for Russia and other Orthodox nations.If you are in the city at Easter, the Moscow Easter Festival adds a cultural event that gives you insight into Russian traditions that are often not seen by travelers.
+- Moscow Easter Festival: Easter often falls in April for Russia and other Orthodox nations; if you are in the city at Easter, this festival adds a cultural event that gives you insight into Russian traditions that are often not seen by travelers

 - Moscow Fashion Week: Showcases the coming season's designer trends from Russia and elsewhere in the spring; check the calendar to see if this is scheduled for April

 - MAPIC Russia: One of the biggest events in retail properties in Russia, MAPIC Moscow invites industrial professionals to the Crocus Expo International Exhibition Center each year at the end of the month